Frequently Asked Questions regarding application for Sixth Form

 · Scholarship entry is open to all Year 11 pupils at Croydon High School and to pupils from other schools who have expressed a desire to join our Sixth Form.

-· Applicants apply for scholarships which will be assessed on Saturday 28 November 2020 from 1.30pm until 4.00pm.
+· Applicants apply for scholarships which will be assessed at the end of November each year

 · Full details of the Scholarships (including Performance Scholarships in Art, Music, Theatre Studies and Sport and Exhibition Awards) can be found here.

-· Please note that applications close on Monday 9 November 2020.
+· Please note that applications close on at the start of November each year

 · No, you do not need to apply and it is expected that those who meet our entry requirements will transfer smoothly from Upper School to Sixth Form.